jargonLint/jargonLint/sources/Licenses/README.md

 We added the [European Union Public Licence](https://commission.europa.eu/content/european-union-public-licence_en) (EUPL) since the EU endorses it.

-We can add the Apache license when the appropriate correction is complete for the Apache web server.
+We can add the Apache license when the appropriate correction mentioned in issue #42 is added for the Apache web server.

 ## Sources